LivingLegacyMedia/vowbound/chapter_20.md

 *Then I'll be with you.
 However long it takes.
 Even if it's just through this connection.*

 Below, the city began lighting evening lanterns.
-The network hummed with activity—people choosing to help each other, choosing to resist, choosing to build something better.
+The network hummed with quiet activity—people choosing to help each other, choosing to resist, choosing to build something better.

 It wasn't victory.
 Not yet.